 In addition, AXA PPP’s procurement teams seek to prevent or mitigate adverse human rights impact of certain of their suppliers by the use of an independent third party to assess a number of corporate responsibility topics, including child and forced labour.
 This process enables AXA PPP to detect the supply chain corporate responsibility risks in respect of those suppliers.
 AXA UK plc’s procurement team also provide access to training and materials in support of the assessment process.

-The Board of Directors of AXA PPP Healthcare Limited approved this statement on 16 June 2020 which constitutes the Companies’ joint slavery and human trafficking statement for the financial year ending 2019.
+The Board of Directors of AXA PPP Healthcare Limited approved this statement on 25 June 2021, which constitutes the company’s slavery and human trafficking statement for the financial year ending 2020.

 CEO of AXA PPP Healthcare Limited